 EDR used the Statewide Model to estimate the Return on Investment for the programs under review.
-The Statewide Model is a dynamic computable general equilibrium (CGE) model that simulates Florida's economy and government finances.
-Among other things, it captures the indirect and induced economic activity resulting from the direct program effects.
+The Statewide Model is a dynamic computable general equilibrium (CGE) model that simulates Florida's economy and government finances.12 Among other things, it captures the indirect and induced economic activity resulting from the direct program effects.
 This is accomplished by using large amounts of data specific to the Florida economy and fiscal structure.
-Mathematical equations are used to account for the relationships (linkages and interactions) between the various economic agents, as well as likely responses by businesses and households to changes in the economy.
-The model also has the ability to estimate the impact of economic changes on state revenue collections and state expenditures in order to maintain a balanced budget by fiscal year.
+Mathematical equations13 are used to account for the relationships (linkages and interactions) between the various economic agents, as well as likely responses by businesses and households to changes in the economy.14 The model also has the ability to estimate the impact of economic changes on state revenue collections and state expenditures in order to maintain a balanced budget by fiscal year.

-When using the Statewide Model to evaluate economic programs, the model is "shocked" using static analysis to develop the initial or direct effects attributable to the projects funded by the incentives.
+When using the Statewide Model to evaluate economic programs, the model is "shocked"15 using static analysis to develop the initial or direct effects attributable to the projects funded by the incentives.
 In this analysis, the direct effects are the changes in demand across Florida industries caused by expenditures from out-of-state visitors or construction attributed to the programs.
 Out-of-State expenditures were calculated from an estimate of out-of-state visitors associated with the program, daily expenditure amounts from the visitors and the expected duration of each visit.
-If not otherwise stated in the Program Findings, VISIT FLORIDA average daily expenditures for domestic visitors and average duration of stay were used.
-To distribute the daily expenditures into the model, the analysis used VISIT FLORIDA's spending breakdown for domestic visitors.
+If not otherwise stated in the Program Findings, VISIT FLORIDA average daily expenditures into the model, the analysis used VISIT FLORIDA's spending breakdown for domestic visitors.
 The breakdown distributed the expenditures into 5 categories: Retail, Lodging, Food & Beverage, Transportation and Entertainment.
 Taxable ticket sales to the sporting events were not separately estimated as ticket sales are captured in the Entertainment expenditure category.